infracost/infracost/README.md

 ### 3. Run it

 Infracost does not make any changes to your Terraform state or cloud resources.
-Run Infracost using our example Terraform project to see how it works:
+Run Infracost using our example Terraform project to see how it works.
+The [CLI commands](https://www.infracost.io/docs/features/cli_commands/) page describes the options for `--path`, which can point to a Terraform directory or plan JSON file.

 ```sh
 git clone https://github.com/infracost/example-terraform.git